17 December 2020

 The moated palace (Weiherschloss) in Bottmingen (Canton of Basel-Landschaft) was built in the second half of the 13th century.

-It is the last moated palace in the Leimen Valley (Leimental).
+It is the only remaining moated palace in the Leimen Valley (Leimental).
 Weiher means Water (Wasser) in the local German dialect.

 The Palatine nobleman Johann von der Grün (1603-1666) built the palace in 1645 in the style of early German Baroque.